 - Utilize an unbiased approach that spotlights biological processes of disease relevance, guided by the human immune response.

-- Efficiently discover potential therapeutics for use beyond oncology, including infectious diseases such as COVID-19.
+- Potential to efficiently discover therapeutics for use beyond oncology and infectious diseases.

 Immunome’s research is yielding interesting targets in the oncology and anti-infective spaces.
-In addition to our internal development programs, we also intend to partner with pharmaceutical companies, universities, government agencies, and global health organizations to develop new treatments that will significantly impact human health.
+In addition to our internal development programs, our platform has, and we believe will continue to, enable partnerships with pharmaceutical companies, government agencies, and universities to develop new treatments that will significantly impact human health.